ascend4/ascend4/A4SQP.md

   linearized-row tolerance handling;
 - `hs21.a4c`, a linearly constrained quadratic Hock-Schittkowski problem, now solving successfully as a compact constrained regression;
+- `rosenmmx.a4c`, Rosen's four-variable convex minmax benchmark in smooth epigraph form, now solving successfully as a compact constrained regression;
 - `jannson3.a4c`, a reduced `n = 3` translation of the Jannson convex-concave
   extension benchmark, now solving successfully with the current constrained A4SQP path;